 - Be able to exit the water.
 If in a pool, exit without using the ladder

 - Children should always wear a U.S. Coast Guard-approved life jacket when on a boat or around open bodies of water.
-In fact, it is required by Texas law for children under age 13 to wear a life jacket on vessels under 26 feet.
-Make sure the life jacket fits snugly around your child and that it cannot be pulled up above his or her ears
+It is required by Texas law for children under age 13 to wear a life jacket on vessels under 26 feet.
+Make sure the life jacket fits snugly around your child and that it will not pull up over their ears.

 - Empty bathtubs, buckets, and kiddie pools immediately after use